Is there still a place for porcelain dolls?

 Porcelain beauty

-History of Porcelain Dolls
+The History of Porcelain Dolls

-How Porcelain Dolls Are Produced
+How Porcelain Dolls Are Made

 Doll